RISC-V: Significant for-market developments

 In January 2025, SpacemiT announced the development of a server processor with up to 64 RISC-V cores, called "VitalStone V100" and made with a 12 nm-class process technology.
-The VitalStone V100 processor is largely based on the OpenC910 project design, a design which was also used by the Xuantie C910 processor, designed by Alibaba's DAMO Academy.
+The VitalStone V100 processor is largely based on the OpenC910 project design, a design which is modelled on the Xuantie C910 processor, designed by Alibaba's DAMO Academy.

-In March 2025, Alibaba's DAMO Academy launched the server-grade CPU Xuantie C930, which supports the next generation RVA23 profile family, required by Ubuntu Linux from October 2025.
+In March 2025, Alibaba's DAMO Academy launched the server-grade Xuantie C930 core, which supported the next-generation RVA23 profile family, required by Ubuntu Linux from October 2025.
 The C930 CPU core was advertised as ideal for servers, personal computers, and autonomous cars.
-It created significant competition for the California-based company SiFive and its P870 core, which SiFive had already released in October 2023.
+It created significant competition for the California-based company SiFive and its P870 core, the design of which SiFive had already released in October 2023.
 The P870 was the first SiFive core to support the new RVA23 profile family.
-Both with regard to the C930 and the P870, no physical chips had actually been built for general sale in August 2025, however, the designs remaining on the drawing board.
+Both with regard to the C930 and the P870 design, no physical chips had actually been built for general sale in August 2025, however.

+On 26 March 2026, Alibaba released the Xuantie C950, a high-performance 64-bit RISC-V processor core.
+This core, which was built on the up-to-date RVA23 profile, was designed for high workloads such as edge AI, cloud computing, and other high-performance systems.
+The C950 had a maximum clock frequency of 3.2 GHz and was ready for production on an advanced 5-nm process node, with sources indicating that TSMC would manufacture the C950.
+Industry magazine EE Times commented that the C950’s performance benchmarks proved that an open-source design could reach performance levels that, up to 2026, only proprietary designs from Intel or Arm were able to reach.
+According to Alibaba CEO Yongming Wu, the C950 was an attempt "to engage in more profound co-design with Alibaba's cloud infrastructure and the Qwen [large language] model to provide improved cost effectiveness" in an effort to catch up with western chipmakers.